sourcegraph/about/content/blogposts/2024/anatomy-of-a-coding-assistant.md

 ![6_edits](https://storage.googleapis.com/sourcegraph-assets/blog/anatomy/6_edits.png)

 Each of these features works very differently from one another.
-The mental model of the user and the requirements are different for each.
-For autocomplete, speed is key.
-You want it to be very fast and accurate enough so that it doesn’t interrupt the programmer’s flow.
-On the other hand, for chat, accuracy and the quality of the responses may be more important.
+The mental model of the user and the requirements are different for each. **For autocomplete, speed is key.** You want it to be very fast and accurate enough so that it doesn’t interrupt the programmer’s flow.
+On the other hand, **for chat, accuracy and the quality of the responses may be more important**.

 ![7_tradeoff](https://storage.googleapis.com/sourcegraph-assets/blog/anatomy/7_tradeoff.png)